apache/airflow/docs/howto/operator/custom-operator.rst

 You can create any operator you want by extending the :class:`airflow.models.baseoperator.BaseOperator`

-There are two methods that you need to override in derived class:
+There are two methods that you need to override in a derived class:

 * Constructor - Define the parameters required for the operator.
 You only need to specify the arguments specific to your operator.
+  Use ``@apply_defaults`` decorator function to fill unspecified arguments with default_args.

 * Execute - The code to execute when the runner calls the operator.
 The method contains the airflow context as a parameter that can be used to read config values.